Let’s Explore: In the Moment Planning

 Other Changes to Note

-All children will continue to receive daily feedback via ParentZone on any day that they attend their nursery.
-Daily feedback will include a photograph of the child or of something that they have done during that day and may feature a brief description of their day.
-Sleep, nappy checks, and meals will also continue to be published to ParentZone.
+All children will continue receiving daily feedback via ParentZone on any day they attend their nursery.
+Daily feedback will include a selection of photographs and may feature a brief description of their day.
+Sleep, nappy checks, and meals will also be published to ParentZone.

-If you would like to know more about In the Moment planning or have any queries, then get in touch.
+If you want to know more about In the Moment planning or have any queries, then get in touch.